ismaelpadilla/ciuy_py/docs/index.rst

 >>> ciuy.random()
 '82405816'

-See :doc:`/functions` for more detailed documentation of each functions.
+See :doc:`/functions` for more detailed documentation of each function.

 Testing
 -------